 The social group most affected by the financial situation and the job crisis that it caused was the younger generation.
 Even to this day, youths aged 16 to 24 years are the age group that most struggle to find a job in Spain.
-On the other side of the spectrum, professionals aged 40 to 44 years had the lowest unemployment rate in the country at about 11.5 percent.
-Beyond Spanish borders, only one European country overtakes Spain in terms of the youth unemployment rate, that is, the working age population under 25 years old.
-As of 2020, Greece’s national youth unemployment rate stood at approximately 36 percent, in comparison to 30.6 percent registered in Spain.
+On the other side of the spectrum, professionals aged 40 to 44 years had the lowest unemployment rate in the country at about 12.11 percent.
+Within the EU no other European country overtakes Spain in terms of the youth unemployment rate, that is, the working age population under 25 years old.
+As of 2020 the closest to Spain was Greece, whose national youth unemployment rate stood at approximately 33.6 percent, in comparison to 40.8 percent registered in the former.
 The poor job markets in these countries have encouraged many young people to migrate to other European states that could potentially offer better career prospects.

-At a regional level, Andalusia and Extremadura are the Spanish autonomous communities that are most affected by unemployment.
-The out-of-work population in these two southern areas stood at over 20 percent in the last quarter of 2019.
+At a regional level, the Canary Islands, Andalusia and Extremadura are the Spanish autonomous communities that are most affected by unemployment.
+The out-of-work population in these three areas stood at over 20 percent in the third quarter of 2020.
 When looking at various economic sectors, services is the professional area that has the highest unemployment rates on record.
-In 2019, the number of people without a job in this sector reached almost 1.2 million, whereas other sectors registered steady figures under 200 thousand.
+In 2020, the number of people without a job in this sector reached almost 1.5 million, whereas other sectors registered steady figures under 200 thousand.